nWidart/Laravel-broadway/readme.md

 To set a read model in your application you first need to set the wanted read model in the package configuration.

-Once that's done you can bind you **ReadModelRepository** in a Service Provider like so:
+Once that's done you can bind your **ReadModelRepositories** in a Service Provider like so:

 ``` php